School of Health Sciences and Human Development

 Admission Requirements

-Color copy of the National ID card (cédula) or passport with visa for international students.
+Color copy of the national identity card or citizenship card, or passport for international applicants.

 Graduate Profile

-Perform processes of analysis and interpretation of information in diverse contexts, promote the evaluation of data to make well-founded judgments, and maintain a reflective and respectful approach toward different perspectives with the aim of contributing effective solutions to complex problems.
+Carry out processes of analysis and interpretation of information in diverse contexts, promoting the assessment of data to make well-founded judgments, while maintaining a reflective and respectful approach toward different viewpoints for the purpose of contributing effective solutions to complex problems.

-Effectively lead work teams, assume commitments that contribute to the improvement and development of an organization, and promote collaborative leadership to strengthen cohesion and achieve common goals, with an ethical and responsible attitude in joint decision-making for conflict resolution.
+Effectively lead work teams, assuming commitments that contribute to the improvement and development of an organization, promoting collaborative leadership to strengthen cohesion and achieve common objectives, with an ethical and responsible attitude in joint decision-making for conflict resolution.

-Generate original ideas in diverse contexts, encourage the association of concepts and the identification of relationships among factors to address challenges in an innovative way, and maintain an open and flexible attitude toward change with a critical focus on implementing original and creative solutions.
+Generate original ideas in diverse contexts, promoting the association of concepts and the identification of relationships among factors to address challenges innovatively, while maintaining an open and flexible attitude toward change with a critical approach to implementing original and creative solutions.

-Develop a logical and structured sequence of research processes autonomously and creatively, to generate new knowledge and apply and strengthen existing knowledge, collect and analyze data clearly and coherently, and maintain a critical and ethical focus at all stages of the research process.
+Develop a logical and structured sequence of research processes autonomously and creatively to generate new knowledge and apply and strengthen existing knowledge, collecting and analyzing data clearly and coherently, while maintaining a critical and ethical approach throughout all stages of the research process.